composer/composer/doc/05-repositories.md

 }
 ```

+If the package is a local VCS repository, the version may be inferred by
+the branch or tag that is currently checked out.
+Otherwise, the version should
+be explicitly defined in the package's `composer.json` file.
+If the version
+cannot be resolved by these means, it is assumed to be `dev-master`.

 The local package will be symlinked if possible, in which case the output in
 the console will read `Symlinked from ../../packages/my-package`.
 If symlinking
 is _not_ possible the package will be copied.
 In that case, the console will